akarshi19/TAKE-EAT-EASY/README.md

 # TAKE-EAT-EASY

-A food delivery app
-Welcome to TAKE-EAT-EASY.
 A Food Delivery App!
 This application, built using Java and Android Studio, allows users to order food  and have it delivered to their desired location.
 This app provides a convenient and seamless experience for users to satisfy their cravings with just a few taps.
 This README file provides an overview of the app, its features, and instructions for installation and usage.